ashishagarwal1/android-boilerplate/README.md

 # Android Boilerplate

+This Project is forked from [ribot's android-boilerplate](https://github.com/ribot/android-boilerplate)

-Sample Android app that we use at [ribot](http://ribot.co.uk) as a reference for new Android projects.
-It demonstrates the architecture, tools and guidelines that we use when developing for the Android platform (https://github.com/ribot/android-guidelines)
+It demonstrates the architecture, tools and guidelines that we can use for developing our new Android Project.

 Libraries and tools included: